hg0428/Mar-PS/README.md

 It can be installed via `pip` with the following command:
 `pip install mar-ps`

+Try the example in `example.py` see it in action!

 ## Backends

 Currently, MAR-PS supports both Ollama and OpenAI as backends.